jonathantsang/lss/README.md

 - none for now

 Description:
 - This is a timed exclusive for 6 months on Steam.
-Then this will be releasing on CD-roms in specially marked boxes of your favourite cereals
+Then this will be releasing on CD-roms in specially marked boxes of your favourite cereals.
+(Not really)

 achievements:
 - steam exclusive (let's get this bread)
 - first one is not free (to-play)
 - okay, this is epic ()
 - fort nite (14 something)
-- that is unreal
+- that is unreal ()
 - spatially in tune
 - the bordering lands
 - the sham "Wow, I CAN do this all day."